deepserket/walkdir-telegram-bot/README.md

 ### SECRETS.txt
   - First line: Your user ID.
 The bot will only reply to messages from this user.
 If you don't know your user ID, send a message to `userinfobot` and he will reply your ID.
 If you have more than one telegram account you can enter comma-separated IDs, as in the sample file.

-  -Second line: The token that identifies your bot.
+  - Second line: The token that identifies your bot.
 You will get this from 'BotFather' when you create your bot.
 If you don't know how to register your bot, follow [these instructions](https://core.telegram.org/bots#3-how-do-i-create-a-bot)

-  -Third line (optional): The starting directory, if this line is empty there will be the directory where it is main.py
+  - Third line (optional): The starting directory, if this line is empty there will be the directory where it is main.py

 ## Installation